scikit-tda/DREiMac/README.md

 ## Documentation and support

-You can find the documentation at TODO.
+You can find the documentation [here](https://scikit-tda.org/DREiMac/docs), including the [API reference](https://scikit-tda.org/DREiMac/docs/api).
-If you have further questions, please [open an issue](https://github.com/scikit-tda/DREiMac/issues/new) [TODO] and we will do our best to help you.
+If you have further questions, please [open an issue](https://github.com/scikit-tda/DREiMac/issues/new) and we will do our best to help you.
 Please include as much information as possible, including your system's information, warnings, logs, screenshots, and anything else you think may be of use.

 ## Running the tests